-link between exposure to organochlorines (e.g., DDT, PCBs, and polyaromatic hydrocarbons) and immunosuppression (Ross et al. 1995, Harder et al. 1992, De Swart et al. 1996).
+The impacts on these activities are difficult to measure.
+Some researchers have correlated contaminant exposure to possible adverse health effects in marine mammals.
+Studies of captive harbor seals have demonstrated a link between exposure to organochlorines (e.g., DDT, PCBs, and PAHs) and immunosuppression (Ross et al. 1995, Harder et al. 1992, De Swart et al. 1996).
 Organochlorines are chemicals that tend to bioaccumulate through the food chain, thereby increasing the potential of indirect exposure to a marine mammal via its food source.
 During pregnancy and nursing, some of these contaminants can be passed from the mother to developing offspring.
-Contaminants like organochlorines do not tend to accumulate in significant amounts in invertebrates, but do accumulate in fish and fish-eating animals.
-Thus, contaminant levels in planktivorous mysticetes have been reported to be one to two orders of magnitude lower compared to piscivorous odontocetes (Borell, 1993, O'Shea and Brownell 1994, O'Hara and Rice 1996, O'Hara et al. 1999).
+Contaminants like organochlorines do not tend to accumulate in significant amounts in invertebrates, but do accumulate in fish and fisheating animals.
+Thus, contaminant levels in piscivorous odontocetes have been reported to be one to two orders of magnitude higher compared to planktivorous mysticetes (Borell, 1993, O'Shea and Brownell 1994, O'Hara and Rice 1996, O'Hara et al. 1999).